AP Environmental Science Score Calculator (2026)

 | Total Raw Score | 110 | 100% | Scaled to 130 composite points (MCQ 50% + FRQ 50% of final composite) |

-How AP Environmental Science is Scored
+How AP Environmental Science Is Scored

 |